Keyboard shortcuts

 • Has @EditorHidden somewhere (intentional or pasted from a template).

 Doc comment doesn’t show as tooltip.
-The reflect_documentation feature has to be on for the type’s own crate.
-The workspace Cargo.toml enables it by default.
-If you have your own bevy override, make sure reflect_documentation is in the feature list.
+Tooltips need bevy’s reflect_documentation feature. jackdaw_runtime turns it on; if you patch or vendor your own bevy, make sure reflect_documentation is in its feature list.

 On<Insert, T> runs but the entity has the wrong GlobalTransform.
 Shouldn’t happen in current jackdaw.
 If it does, file a bug.
 Older versions of jackdaw needed an On<SceneInstanceReady> walk; that’s gone now.